Skip to content

 The annual maintenance cadence we run against an AMC contract — scheduled inspections, preventive replacements, firmware reviews and incident response.

 Maintenance is the day-two discipline of the practice.
 An AMC contract is not a phone number; it is a documented cadence of scheduled inspections, preventive replacements and firmware reviews, with a clear incident-response tier behind it.
 The discipline is the cadence — when did we last test the battery autonomy on the BESS, when did we last sweep the Cat6A channels, when did we last walk the addressable loop.
-The workflow below is the tier-1 cadence; tiered upgrades shorten the inspection interval and add 24/7 incident response.
+The workflow below is the tier-1 cadence; tiered upgrades shorten the inspection interval and add contracted critical-hours support.

 operations